University of Urbino: Libraries

-The University offers to students and staff a number of libraries making up the University Library System, along with the Foundation 'Carlo and Marise Bo' for Modern and Contemporary European Literature library.
+The University offers to students and staff a number of libraries making up the University Library System, such as the Library for Modern and Contemporary European Literature from the charitable 'Carlo and Marise Bo' foundation.

 Colleges

 The University does not have its own residence halls.
 However, a number of colleges and dormitories for University of Urbino students are owned and managed by the regional office for the right to academic education.
 They include four colleges (Vela, Tridente, Aquilone and Serpentine) and one female dormitory (Casa Studentessa) in Urbino, one college located in the scientific campus between Urbino and Fermignano, and a number of rented private accommodation blocks in Pesaro and Fano, paid for by the regional government.

 Prizes

 The Commandino Medal is awarded by the University every year in recognition of extraordinary contributions in the history of science.